zx80/flask-simple-auth/DOCUMENTATION.md

   application code.
   As a slight deviation from Flask before request hook, before request functions are passed the current request as an argument.
-  The are executed first (just after some internal initializations and before application-provided before request hooks) and last, respectively.
+  They are executed first (just after some internal initializations and before application-provided before request hooks) and last, respectively.
   Defaults are empty.